Peter Lupton: Rugby league

 In 2016, Lupton joined the Boston 13s in the USA Rugby League.
 He was named as coach in 2017, continuing the role in 2021 as the club joined the inaugural North American Rugby League season and turned semi-professional.

 Rugby union

 In the fall of 2018, Lupton signed with the New England Free Jacks in the MLR.

+International

+Lupton was named in the Welsh squad for the 2011 Four Nations, qualifying on 3-years residency.
+He made his début in a warm-up match against Ireland, but did not feature in the tournament.